Frank (company)

-Frank was an American website for assisting students to fill out their FAFSA federal student aid applications.
-Incorporated as TAPD Inc., Frank was launched in 2016 by 24-year-old Charlie Javice, who claimed to help students to complete more than 100 questions within a few minutes.
+Frank was an American website that assisted students in filling out their FAFSA federal student aid applications.
+Incorporated as TAPD Inc., Frank was launched in 2016 by 24-year-old Charlie Javice, who claimed to help students complete more than a hundred questions within a few minutes.

 Frank was acquired by JPMorgan Chase in September 2021 for $175 million.
-In December 2022, JPMorgan Chase sued Javice and Frank’s chief growth and acquisition officer, Olivier Amar, for fraud, alleging that Javice and Amar claimed the company had about 14 times more customers than it had.
+In December 2022, JPMorgan Chase sued Javice and Frank's chief growth and acquisition officer, Olivier Amar, for fraud, alleging that Javice and Amar claimed the company had about fourteen times more customers than it had.
 The Frank website was shut down shortly after in January 2023.
 In April 2023, Javice and Amar were charged in Manhattan federal court with a four-count grand jury indictment for securities fraud, wire fraud, bank fraud, and conspiracy.
 In March 2025, both were found guilty on all counts.

 History

 Frank was founded in 2016 by Charlie Javice, a graduate from the Wharton School at the University of Pennsylvania.
-Javice, who was 24 years old at the time, said her goal was to reduce student debt.
+Israeli venture capitalist Michael Eisenberg of Aleph Venture Capital introduced Javice to Olivier Amar, who became Frank's chief growth officer.
+Javice, who was 24 years old at Frank's founding, said her goal was to reduce student debt.
 In 2017, co-founder and chief technology officer Adi Omesy sued Javice and the company for wage theft and failure to award the promised equity; he received $35,000 as compensation per court order.

 The original website was frankfafsa.com.
 However, the term FAFSA was removed from the domain name in 2018 following a settlement with the United States Department of Education, which owns the trademark rights to the acronym.
 Subsequently, Frank changed its domain name to withfrank.org.

+According to the company, as of January 2018, more than 200,000 students had received aid valued at more than $5.5 billion since Frank launched.

+Funding

+Michael Eisenberg of Aleph met Javice when she was 19 and became one of her earliest mentors and investors.
+Aleph led Frank's $5.5 million round in 2017, and Eisenberg joined the board.

-In January 2018, Frank raised $10 million in funding from investors including Lemonade, WeWork, Bradley Tusk, and Marc Rowan, co-founder of Apollo Global Management.
+In January 2018, Frank raised $10 million in a round led by Marc Rowan, co-founder of Apollo Global Management, with participation from Reach Capital, Aleph Venture Capital, Lemonade, WeWork, and Bradley Tusk.
 At that time, Frank had 18 full-time employees in the United States and Israel.
 Javice was named as one of Forbes 30 Under 30 and Crain's New York's 40 under 40.